whria78/skinimagecrawler/README.md

 # Skin Image Crawler

 This is Skin Image Crawler script written in Python 3.
-This script help to download dermatologic images from google.com and bing.com using 214 keywords.
+This script help to download dermatologic images from google.com and bing.com using 214 keywords of various languages.

 Han Seung Seog
 2019-10-10